SamyakR99/PositiveCoOp/README.md

 --input_size 224  --pretrained <ckpt_path> --csc --method_name
 ```

-Welcome to cite our work if you find it is helpful to your research.
+Please cite our work if you find it is helpful to your research.
 ```
 @article{rawlekar2024rethinking,
   title={Rethinking Prompting Strategies for Multi-Label Recognition with Partial Annotations},